Elite-AI-August/Cat-Dog-Classifier/README.md

 **Result: In this part, we finally reached 67% accuracy!** :smiley:

-## Create a Deep Neural Network with the help of CNN and transfer learning
+## Create a Deep Neural Network with the help of CNN and transfer learning :innocent:

 ### [Part 5](https://github.com/farkoo/Cat-Dog-Classifier/blob/master/CatDogClassifier_Part_5.ipynb)